felipesere/felipesere.com/content/post/path2mastery.md

 Following on from the initial tutorial, the mentor and apprentice will be presented with a buffet-like set of modules they can choose from to tackle.
 This is where the individual apprenticeship emerges.
-The apprentice can look around spot things they’d be keen on trying, while the mentor can fall back on a large pool of exercises.
+The apprentice can look around and spot things they’d be keen on trying, while the mentor can fall back on a large pool of exercises.

 # For the mentors